 More complex forms of flat files would consist of multiple record definitions, where one or more records would have similar columns to others, yet some rows would vary in layout and content.
 These multiple record formatted files will use a template or record identifier to distinguish how the remaining items in the row should be interpreted.

 Although there are sets of standards each relational database can be structured for, they typically require an “interpreter” tool to edit or view the data.
 These interpretation tools are quite often made available as part of the database server or as an additional related product and can be proprietary in nature.
-There are also some “generic” tools that function using a specific standard and can be shared over varying database servers.
+Some “generic” tools function using a specific standard and can be shared over varying database servers.

-Some common flat file formats would include Electronic Data Interchange (EDI) standard formats such as X12 and EDIFACT, eXtensible Markup Language or XML, and CSV or comma-delimited files often representing spreadsheets.
-Common relational database servers would include Microsoft SQL Server, Oracle Database Server and MySQL.
+Some common flat file formats would include Electronic Data Interchange (EDI) platform standard formats such as X12 and EDIFACT, eXtensible Markup Language or XML, and CSV or comma-delimited files often representing spreadsheets.
+Common relational database servers would include Microsoft SQL Server, Oracle Database Server, and MySQL.

 Flat file databases are most often used in a “transactional” nature and when entire file processing is required, where Relational Databases are generally found in data warehousing implementations where direct record access is essential.

 The database ultimately adopted will largely depend on the nature and purpose of the data, the database access requirements, any cost/budget variations, company in-house technical expertise, and knowledge of the other applications needing to access that database.
 Flat-file databases are simple and are essentially “free” but limit data access to manual processes and/or structured programs.
 Relational databases are generally more complex with varying costs but provide advanced capabilities and more efficient access options.